derhansen/derhansen.github.io/_posts/2025-10-24-how-to-use-flux-and-container-extension-in-one-typo3-system.md

 ## Why use flux and container extension in one TYPO3 system?

-In longterm running **multi-site TYPO3 systems**, it is not unusual to encounter different technological approaches across individual sites.
+In longterm running **multi-site TYPO3 systems**, it may be required to use different technological approaches across individual sites.
 Some sites may rely on **flux**, while newer ones might use **container**.
 However, using both extensions within the same TYPO3 system is not possible out of the box, as they both override the `itemsProcFunc` for the `colPos` field of the `tt_content` table.
 This usually results in problems when adding new content elements